L’essentiel de Chartier: Best Wine & Food Cookbook in the World?

 Ingredient categories include: fruits, vegetables, spices and herbs, meats and charcuteries, fish and seafood, cereals, nuts and seeds.

-Each page, for one ingredient, provides a short introduction on the characteristics on the ingredient itself from a sensory perspective, and on how to pair it consequently.
+Each page, for one ingredient, provides a short introduction on the characteristics on the ingredient itself from a sensory perspective, and on how to pair it with wine consequently.

 Each page also contains a table that simply and clearly details: